AR-KAN: Autoregressive-Weight-Enhanced Kolmogorov-Arnold Network for Time Series Forecasting: Introduction

 Time series forecasting is a fundamental task in signal processing\cite{box2015}\cite{wienerGHA}, statistics\cite{statistics}, and numerous applied fields, including economics\cite{economics}, meteorology\cite{meteorology}, and healthcare\cite{healthcare}.
 Among classical approaches, the Autoregressive Integrated Moving Average (ARIMA) model\cite{arima} stands out as one of the most influential and widely adopted methods, because it integrates autoregression, differencing, and moving average elements to provide a comprehensible and effective approach for handling practical time series data, even when the time series is non-stationary.

 Apart from the aforementioned statistics or Fourier analysis-based methods, neural networks have been utilized in time series forecasting for many years\cite{lim-2021}, with the goal of enabling the modeling of complex nonlinear dependencies.
 Architectures such as Multi-Layer Perceptrons (MLPs)\cite{mlp} and Recurrent Neural Networks (RNNs)\cite{rnn}, particularly Long Short-Term Memory (LSTM) networks\cite{lstm}, have been widely studied.
 In recent years, Transformer-based models\cite{transformer1}\cite{transformer2}\cite{transformer3} have gained popularity due to their self-attention mechanism and parallel processing capabilities.
-Meanwhile, state space models like Mamba\cite{mamba} have emerged as efficient alternatives to attention mechanisms, offering linear-time computation and strong performance on long-range sequences.
+Alongside these developments, Convolutional Neural Networks (CNNs)\cite{cnn} have also been successfully adapted for temporal data.
+Notably, Temporal Convolutional Networks (TCNs)\cite{tcn} have emerged as a highly effective alternative to traditional recurrent architectures.
 More recently, Kolmogorov-Arnold Networks (KANs)\cite{kan}\cite{kan2} have been introduced as a novel architecture with high expressivity and flexible modeling of nonlinear mappings.
 In parallel, the rapid progress of large language models (LLMs) has led to approaches such as LLMTime\cite{llmtime} and Time-LLM\cite{time-LLM}, which adapt pretrained language models to temporal tasks by leveraging their strong generalization and sequence modeling capabilities.

 In the context of neural forecasting, a specialized research focuses on spectral analysis through specific networks, such as Fourier Neural Networks (FNNs)\cite{fnn1}.
 These models incorporate Fourier series to enhance spectral modeling\cite{fnn2}.
-Representative examples include the Fourier Neural Operator (FNO)\cite{fno} and the Fourier Analysis Network (FAN)\cite{fan}, which have been applied to physics-informed learning, partial differential equation solving, and time series prediction.
+Representative examples include TimesNet\cite{timesnet}, the Fourier Neural Operator (FNO)\cite{fno} and the Fourier Analysis Network (FAN)\cite{fan}, which have been applied to physics-informed learning, partial differential equation solving, and time series prediction.

 Nevertheless, these neural network models grounded in representation by Fourier series may overlook a key theoretical constraint: the additive combination of periodic elements does not necessarily result in a periodic function\cite{almost-periodic1}\cite{almost-periodic2}.
 Throughout history, this important topic prompted N. Wiener to create the renowned Generalized Harmonic Analysis (GHA) theory, which works alongside the spectral analysis of time series.
 When the constituent frequencies are incommensurable, the resulting signal is almost-periodic\cite{almost-periodic3}, meaning that it exhibits recurrence without strict periodicity.
 Empirical studies show that for such signals, even advanced neural models, including FNNs, are often outperformed by classical ARIMA\cite{almost-periodic-arima1}\cite{almost-periodic-arima2} and an evaluation could be referred as to our recent work \cite{cao-2024}.